 On this page

-When you register with the Chamber of Commerce KVK, you are given a KVK number and (unless you register as a sole proprietor) an RSIN number.
-You are also issued with a VAT number.
+When you register with the Netherlands Chamber of Commerce (Kamer van Koophandel, KvK), you are given a KVK number and (unless you register as a sole proprietor) an RSIN number.
+The Dutch Tax Administration will provide you with a VAT number.
+Sole proprietors and partnerships also receive a VAT identification number.
 And, if your company owns or trades shares or derivatives on the stock exchange, you also need a Legal Entity Identifier, or LEI number.
 A short explanation of all these numbers is in order.

 What is a LEI number?